laduplessis/BESP_paper-analyses/README.md

 ## Dependencies

 ### BEAST2
 BEAST v2.6.0 with the besp package installed.
-Alternatively, use the `.jar` file included with this repository.
+The package source code and installation instructions are available on [GitHub](https://github.com/laduplessis/besp) Alternatively, use the `.jar` file included with this repository.

 ### Python
 - numpy